-As a member of the community, a person with a disability can access a range of general services, including those services targeting community health, early childhood and education, sport and recreation, employment, and maternal and child health.
-People can contact their local government or community health service to explore these options.
+Like all members of the community, a person with a disability can access a range of general services, in areas such as health, early childhood and education, sport and recreation, employment, and maternal and child health.
+Anyone can contact their local government or community health service to explore these options.

-The Department of Human Services also funds a range of specialist disability support services that are available to people with a disability and their families and carers.
-This support helps the person with a disability to actively participate in the community and reach their full potential.
+People with a disability and their families and carers can also use a range of specialist disability support services, many of which are funded by the Victorian Department of Human Services.
+This support helps the person with a disability to participate actively in the community and reach their full potential.

 Who can access disability support services